-Before we work our way through the steps, I’ll start by pointing out GNS3 server has the following constraints when running solely on Apple Silicon:
+Before we work our way through the steps, I will start by pointing out GNS3 server has the following constraints when running on Apple Silicon:

 • Lack of Linux KVM for x86_64 virtualized guests